-I’m a guy in my mid-thirties living in the middle of Colorado.
+I live in the middle of Colorado.
 Like most everyone else in town, I’ve paid my dues working for the Department of Defense and for Worldcom.

 Unfortunately, living in an area where the biggest tech employers are the government and telecoms means that we’re not exactly the best location for new technologies.
 Therefore, I have a lot of hobbies and side projects to keep from going crazy.